Marriage … the beginning of the end?

 And so, not only because of the assault these measures make on traditional marriage, but also because of the problems their application can be expected to pose in real-life situations, these bills should never have passed the General Assembly.
 Once passed, they should not have been signed into law.

 Giving same-sex and unmarried heterosexual couples a status equivalent to marriage poses a threat to more than just religious teaching; it undermines a society whose foundation was erected on the morality so strongly affirmed by our nation’s Founding Fathers.

 John Adams, signer of the Declaration of Independence, the Bill of Rights, and our second President, said, “We have no government armed with power capable of contending with human passions unbridled by morality and religion. … Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”

 I echo the words of our U.S. Bishops: At a time when family life is under significant stress, the principled defense of marriage is an urgent necessity for the well-being of children and families, and for the common good of society.

 From our earliest days, the courts and legislatures across the land have repeatedly and consistently enacted and upheld laws promoting traditional marriage as foundational to family life and civic order.
 If present day public servants seem bent on destroying that foundation, it will be future generations that will reap the wreckage of the whirlwind.

 Isn’t it time to take action?

-Votes cast on the bills by Baltimore-area members appear elsewhere in this issue of the Catholic Review.
-You can contact your area’s lawmakers by visiting the web site of our Maryland Catholic Conference at www.mdcathcon.org.
+Votes cast on the bills by Baltimore-area members appear on page 10 in this issue of The Catholic Review.
+You can contact your area’s lawmakers by visiting the Web site of our Maryland Catholic Conference at www.mdcathcon.org.
 If they voted to defend traditional marriage, thank them.
 If they didn’t, encourage them to do better next time.

 There will be a next time.